iotaxi/AppliedMaths/_posts/2021-09-17-day2-counting.md

 The Multiplication Principle may be extended to any number of operations.

 The Multiplication Principle allows us to conclude that:
-The number of sequences of k objects chosen from a collection of n objects, where each object may be used more than once is:
+The number of arrangements of k objects chosen from a collection of n distinct objects, where each object may be used more than once is:

 $$n^{k}$$

-The number of sequences of k objects chosen from a collection of n objects, where each object may be used just once is:
+The number of arrangements of k objects chosen from a collection of n distinct objects, where each object may be used just once is:

 $$(n)(n-1)(n-2)\cdots\cdots(n-k+1)$$